Women of SOAR

 Feel & Process The Emotions

-Despite many years of passing sometimes we’ve never allowed ourselves to truly feel the hurt & pain.
+Even though trauma happened many years ago, we’ve never allowed ourselves to truly feel the hurt & pain.
 We have to know what you are letting go of before you can forgive & release the pain.

 Learn to Live Healthy